inrialearninglab/ai4t/docs/1-Mooc/module-2-what-is-meant-by-ai/2-2-what-is-artificial-intelligence-actually/2-2-2a-a-brief-history-of-ai.en.md

 ---
 title: 2.2.2 Activity A brief history of AI
-description: Identify milestones in history of AI
+description: Identify education uses in link with milestones in history of AI
+type: activity
 ---
 # Activity: A brief history of AI